SECTION 1. Chapter 18B of the General Laws is hereby amended by striking section 6A.

 (ii) Address systemic issues impacting progress towards permanency and services focused on the best interest of children, youth and young adults in foster care placement brought to the council’s attention by the FCRO executive director.

-Section 8. (a) The department shall provide unrestricted access of the FCRO to any and all information pertaining to the child/youth/young adult’s needs including electronic and hard copy records, reports, and materials, specifically department records including evaluations conducted by external or independent providers and court evaluations.
+Section 8. (a) The department shall provide unrestricted access of the FCRO to any and all information pertaining to the child, youth, or young adult’s needs including electronic and hard copy records, reports, and materials, specifically department records including evaluations conducted by external or independent providers and court evaluations.

-(b) The department shall notify the FCRO of a child/youth/young adult removal from home, placement, change to placement or case closure no later than two weeks from the date of the occurrence.
+(b) The department shall notify the FCRO of a child, youth, or young adult removal from home, placement, change to placement or case closure no later than two weeks from the date of the occurrence.

 (1) The FCRO shall be bound by any limitations on the use or release of information imposed by law upon the party furnishing such information.

-Section10. (a) The FCRO executive director shall report annually to the governor, the president of the senate, the speaker of the house of representatives, the joint committee, the chief justices of the juvenile and the probate and family courts, the secretary and the commissioner of the department on the activities of the FCRO, including but not limited to statistics and analysis of aggregate data from the foster care reviews regarding strengths, issues, policy concerns, and problems which have come to the attention of the FCRO and the executive director from analysis of the aggregate data.
+Section 10. (a) The FCRO executive director shall report annually to the governor, the president of the senate, the speaker of the house of representatives, the joint committee on children, families and persons with disabilities, the chief justices of the juvenile and the probate and family courts, the secretary and the commissioner of the department on the activities of the FCRO, including but not limited to statistics and analysis of aggregate data from the foster care reviews regarding strengths, issues, policy concerns, and problems which have come to the attention of the FCRO and the executive director from analysis of the aggregate data.
 The executive director shall make recommendations to address the issues, concerns and problems identified.

 Section 11. (a) No person employed by or contracted by or volunteering for the FCRO shall be subject to suit directly, derivatively or by way of contribution or indemnification for any civil damages under the laws of the commonwealth resulting from any act or omission performed during or in connection with the discharge of his/her duties within the scope of employment or appointment, unless such act or failure to act was committed with gross negligence, maliciously or in bad faith.